dr-mushtaq/Academic-writing/Research Paper/Literature review.md

 # Literature Review Note-taking Template

-- Author Last Name, Article title Journal name (Publication year)
+- Author Last Name, Article title Journal name (Publication year) -
-- Research Question
+   **Research Question**

-   Look at the end of the article's Introduction: Write a one-sentence summary of the article's research question.
+  -  Look at the end of the article's Introduction: Write a one-sentence summary of the article's research question.
 If the article gives a hypothesis, write a one-sentence summary of that too.

-- Motivation
+ ** Motivation**

-Look at the beginning of the article's Introduction: ⚫ Write a one-sentence summary of the social motivation.
+- Look at the beginning of the article's Introduction:
+- Write a one-sentence summary of the social motivation.
 How will the article solve social, environmental, or other problems?
 Look in the Background/Literature Review:
 ⚫ Write a one sentence summary of the research gap.
 How will the article fill a lack of knowledge in the literature?
 Results